wasertech/Augmented-Generation-Interface/README.md

 {
   "function": "final_answer",
   "parameters": {
-    "answer": "Yes?
-I am here for you, tell me what you need."
+    "answer": "Hello!
+How can I assist you today?
+I'm here to help you with any questions or tasks you may have.
+Please let me know what you need."
   }
 }
-CPU times: user 5.42 ms, sys: 212 µs, total: 5.63 ms Wall time: 1.46 s
+CPU times: user 3.02 ms, sys: 1.19 ms, total: 4.21 ms Wall time: 2.03 s
 ```

-The LLM answer something different and will keep doing so.
+The LLM answers something different and should keep doing so.

 ### Consequences